-- 4.8 The development of the Silverton Parish Neighbourhood Plan was based on a desire to be open and to welcome comments and contributions from all quarters.
-Our intent has been to encourage and foster discussion and debate within the community about the issues and opportunities that face us and strive to achieve a community consensus.
-This Plan represents the consensus of this process. - 4.9 Having developed the Plan through this iterative and inclusive approach, this fourth draft of the Plan is being shared with the community and other stakeholders in expectation that it may well need further refinement or revision to reflect comments before progressing through the regulatory framework. - 4.10 The regulations require us to carry out a formal consultation on the pre-submission version of the Plan, followed by formal submission to the local planning authority and examination of the Neighbourhood Plan by an independent Examiner.
-After that point, assuming the Plan passes through the examination successfully, the Plan will be subject to a public referendum where residents on the electoral register will be asked if they support the final plan.
+- discussion and debate within the community about the issues and opportunities that face us and strive to achieve a community consensus.
+This Plan represents the consensus of this process. - 4.9 Having developed the Plan through this iterative and inclusive approach, the fourth draft of the Plan was shared with the community and other stakeholders in expectation that it would need further refinement or revision to reflect comments before progressing through the regulatory framework. - 4.10 The regulations required us to carry out a formal consultation on the pre-submission version of the Plan, followed by this formal submission to the local planning authority and examination of the Neighbourhood Plan by an independent Examiner.
+After that point, assuming the Plan passes through the examination successfully, the Plan will be subject to a public referendum where residents on the electoral register will be asked if they support the final Plan.
 If the referendum answer is a "yes" from a majority of voters turning out on the day, the Plan will be "made" (i.e. adopted) by the local planning authority, Mid Devon District Council.